6.1 Finding out if you have passed the assessment

 6.3 If you do not pass the registration assessment

-If you are unsuccessful at a registration assessment sitting, we will send you a guidance booklet with your results.
+If you are unsuccessful at a registration assessment sitting, we will send you guidance with your results.
 This explains the appeals system, and preparing to sit the assessment again.
+If you have any further questions on your next steps after reading the guidance, please get in touch with the contact centre.

 If you fail the assessment, you can appeal.
 You have to tell us about: